TCKnickerbocker/TCKnickerbocker/README.md

 ```
 ● B.S. in Computer Science (Dec.
 2023)
 ● M.S. in Computer Science (Exp.
 May 2025)
+● M.S.
+Minor in Management of Technology (Exp.
+May 2025)
 ● GPA: 3.57
 ```